caradubdub/pexelscurate/README.md

 -Improve styling and the appearances of the images -Add [https://typicode.github.io/husky/#/](husky) and leverage pre-commit hooks to format and test code before each commit.
+-Add more tests for greater coverage, especially data received from API and every prop.